UK Coronavirus Cancer Monitoring Project: Project structure

 In 2021, the project underwent a programme of digital transformation.
 The registry-based system provided by the University of Birmingham was transformed into a population-scale data programme using cases identified from the national pandemic datasets.
 This digital transformation process was initiated as the original registry-based system required ongoing input by clinicians and medical health professions.
-The population-scale dataset programme was co-lead by Prof Peter Johnson, Dr Tom Fowler and Dr Lennard Lee with analytical support provided by senior analysts at UKHSA and University of Birmingham.
+The population-scale dataset programme was co-led by Prof Peter Johnson, Dr Tom Fowler and Dr Lennard Lee with analytical support provided by senior analysts at UKHSA and University of Birmingham.